-2.2.17 Veteran's Education
+2.2.9.
+Veteran's Education

 LECOM is an approved institution for the training of students eligible for veterans' benefits.
 LECOM will consider veteran status in a positive fashion in making decisions regarding admission.
-The Office of Financial Aid VA-certified official provides personal support and current information on assistance available to the veteran.
+The Office of Student Affairs provides personal support and current information on assistance available to the veteran.